 Keep your bedroom focused on what you need it to do, which is to provide you with a nice space to sleep.
 Avoid overloading the bed with decorative pillows if they’re in the way when you try to sleep.
 Instead, consider getting big pillows that you can put in a color-coordinated sham to center on the bed, then invest in a plush throw to drape over the foot of the bed.
 If you also work in your bedroom, consider investing in a screen that you can open up to give you some privacy from your spouse or partner while allowing them to rest.
 Keep your computer space tidy with cable sleeves, baskets for papers and cups or tins for pens and pencils.

 If you have to purchase something to help you redecorate your home, buy paint.
 Avoid adding new things to a cluttered space.
 Instead, set up four containers as you move through your home.
 Use a black bag for trash, a white bag for things to donate, a box for things you want to sell and a storage bin or plastic clothes basket for items that are out of place.
 Make these decisions quickly; if you’re tired of stumbling over something you don’t use, quit fighting with it and get it out of your home.
-Finally, don’t forget to make cleaning your first step.
+Finally, don’t forget to make cleaning your first step before you start decorating a house.
 Sometimes a good scrub can make all the difference.